 And this year, it will be easier than ever to tell when the leaves will be changing.
-I <3 NY brought back their annual Fall Foliage Report and released their eleventh (and final) one of the season.
+I LOVE NY has brought back their annual Fall Foliage Report and is releasing weekly reports throughout the season!

-The detailed map includes findings from field observers and reflect expected color conditions for the coming weekend.
+The detailed map includes findings from over 85 field observers and reflects expected color conditions for the coming weekends across New York State.
 Plus, you can see which regions are the perfect places to travel to for a lovely fall getaway.

 Within each report, compiled by Empire State Development’s Division of Tourism (I LOVE NY), volunteer leaf-spotters share everything from predominant leaf colors to approximate percentage of change to how much color change has progressed relative to peak conditions in each region of the state.

 See last year’s color progression with the video below: